jos14-uhh/HW4/README.md

-# CSE360 Homework 4
+# CSE360 Homework 4 by Joshua Magno
-# By Joshua Magno

 ## Overview
  A comprehensive staff role management system for educational platforms, providing specialized tools for student support and instructor coordination.